Skip to main content

 Think and act FAST

 Strokes are a medical emergency.
-The sooner a person receives treatment for a stroke, the less damage is likely to happen.
+The sooner a person gets treatment, the less damage is likely to happen.

 You can find out more about strokes, its causes and treatment on www.nhs.uk/stroke.